Tours and Events

 This tour showcases all donated benches on campus.
 Donor contributions provide sole support for Campus Arboretum educational and outreach programs, student training and research projects that promote awareness of sustainable land management and development.
 Donations also provide needed resources that support professional development and training of grounds personnel, provide for special preservation of existing trees, and expand tree collections and programs.

-Join a guided tree tour!
+Join us for a free guided tree tour!

 Here are other ways to "visit", learn and be inspired.